2011–12 Aston Villa F.C. season: Kit information

-The home kit featured a subtle checkerboard print on the shirt and was very worn with black socks, last seen between mid 1920s until 1957.
-The away kit was unsurprisingly white with claret shorts and white socks – and has the same design as the home kit.
-Claret and sky blue shorts/socks were worn in several away games in order to prevent kit mix-ups.
-The three goalkeeper kits were blue, black and grey and was based on Nike's 2011 template which featured stunning details on the sleeves and the side of the shirt.
+The home kit featured a subtle checkerboard print on the shirt and was very worn with black socks, last seen between the mid-1920s and 1957.
+The away kit was unsurprisingly white with claret shorts and white socks – and had the same design as the home kit.
+Claret and sky blue shorts/socks were worn in several away games to prevent kit mix-ups.
+The three goalkeeper kits were blue, black, and grey and were based on Nike's 2011 template which featured stunning details on the sleeves and the side of the shirt.

 Players

 Squad

 In the 2010–11 season the Premier League introduced new rules on squad lists.
 The rules included a cap on the number of players at 25; players under the age of 21 on 1 January of the year in which the season starts are exempt from the list of 25.
 A "home-grown rule" also requires clubs to name at least eight players in their squad of 25 players that have been registered domestically for a minimum of three seasons prior to their 21st birthday.

 Players under 21 do not need to be named and can still be used.Correct as of 12 January 2012.